[This article was written on November 10, 2024, and was updated on October 10, 2025.]

-We are are finally breaking the stigma and talking about mental health.
-Men grow moustaches in November to raise awareness and talk about prostate health.
-It is time to move past embarrassment to talk about rectal health —and ways to reduce the incidence of some very painful conditions.
-This article opens that conversation.
+We are finally breaking the stigma and talking about mental health.
+Men grow moustaches in November to raise awareness about prostate health, so it is time to move past embarrassment and talk about colorectal health.
+This is my first article in this area and is about ways to reduce the incidence of painful conditions related to hemorrhoids.
+An article related to alcohol consumption as a risk factor for colon or rectal cancer is next.

-Internal hemorrhoids are natural structures on the lining of the lower rectum.
-Most people are unaware that they are there until they get irritated and swollen, or worse — prolapse, and protrude from the anus.
+Most people are unaware that internal hemorrhoids are there until one becomes irritated and swollen, or worse, prolapses and protrudes from the anus.

 There are four grades of internal hemorrhoids based on the degree of prolapse.